 If you test positive for COVID-19 and have one or more health conditions that increase your risk of becoming very sick, treatment may be available.
 Contact a health professional right away after a positive test to determine if you may be eligible, even if your symptoms are mild right now.
 Don’t delay: Treatment must be started within the first few days to be effective.
 You can learn more about treatment options from Health and Human Services (HHS).

 Healthcare systems could be overwhelmed treating both patients with flu and patients with COVID-19.
 This means getting a flu vaccine is more important than ever.

 While getting a flu vaccine will not protect against COVID-19, there are many important benefits, such as:

 - Flu vaccines have been shown to reduce the risk of flu illness, hospitalization, and death.

 - Getting a flu vaccine can also save healthcare resources for the care of patients with COVID-19.

 Check with your healthcare provider or local pharmacy about flu shots in your area.
 Our three childhood immunization clinics around Maricopa County also have the flu shot free for anyone 6 months through 18 years of age!
-Please call ahead to ensure vaccine is available.
-It takes about two weeks to build immunity to the virus so be sure to plan ahead to make sure you and your family are protected.
+Please call ahead to ensure the flu vaccine is available.
+It takes about two weeks to build immunity to the influenza virus so be sure to plan ahead to make sure you and your family are protected.